Édith Cresson: French Prime Minister

 Cresson was appointed to the prime ministerial post by President François Mitterrand on 15 May 1991.
 She soon became strongly unpopular among the electorate and had to leave office after less than one year, following the Socialists' poor showing in 1992's regional elections.
-Her premiership is one of the shortest in the history of the Fifth Republic.
+Her premiership was one of the shortest in the history of the Fifth Republic.

 Her strong criticism of Japanese trade practices, going so far as to compare the Japanese to "yellow ants trying to take over the world", led to charges of racism.
 Discussing the sexual activities of Anglo-Saxon males, she said: "Homosexuality seems strange to me.
 It's different and marginal.
 It exists more in the Anglo-Saxon tradition than the Latin one."